 Some degree of digital education – alongside face-to-face learning – is here to stay, and standards and training need to keep up with the pace of change.
 Training and infrastructure development to support digital education suggests that pedagogy will be changed in the long-term.
 This long-term change should be embraced; however, standards relating to digital devices and online learning need to be developed, as do examples of best practice.
 Furthermore, digital education – and what this implies for pedagogy – should be incorporated into mainstream teacher education programmes, as well as in strategic documents for the development of education by governments and UNICEF.

-Psychosocial support and training is important for teachers and is increasingly recognised as important by government partners.
+Psychosocial support and training are important for teachers and is increasingly recognised as important by government partners.
 This was evidenced by the large number of teachers who voluntarily took part in psychosocial support training throughout the lockdown period.
 These programmes require evaluation and development and should be seen as a way to build cultures of emotional resiliency within the schooling system in preparation for future emergencies.

 Remedial learning may need to be planned, even without strong evidence demonstrating learning loss during this period.
 It is widely anticipated that student learning outcomes will be severely diminished due to school closures and interruptions, and that children from low-income households will suffer the greatest reduction in learning outcomes.
 In this regard UNICEF ECAR may need to draw on studies from other countries which do have data on learning loss, in order to start anticipating the kinds of remedial learning that students will require in the coming years.

 Teachers attend training when it is online, perhaps even more readily than when it is face-to-face.
 The effectiveness of the online modality for teacher training still needs to be evaluated; however, developing online platforms for continuing professional development (CPD) may result in significant financial savings in the long term.
+There is a need to note the challenges of online professional development.
+Namely online-only professional development may exclude teachers from the most marginalized communities, who do not have access to digital devices.

 Country-level observations